madeleinemila/conundrums/03-numeric-sequence/solution.md

-To solve this problem is enough to sum all the digits of the 2 upper numbers:
+To solve this problem, it is enough to sum all the digits of the 2 upper numbers:

 9 + 9 + 2 + 7 = 27<br />
 4 + 5 + 2 + 7 = 18<br />